ai-forever/ru-gpts/README.md

 To use this repo please install the latest supported versions of PyTorch with GPU support.

 Additionally, part of this codebase leverages tensorflow-cpu to (optionally) perform dataloading of TFRecords for GPT training.
-We recommend either utilizing the provided Dockerfile in [`./docker/`](docker) or creating a virtual environment (to avoid breaking existing tf installations) and install our `requirements.txt`.
+We recommend creating a virtual environment (to avoid breaking existing tf installations) and install our `requirements.txt`.

 ```
 python -m pip install virtualenv